brigand/babel-plugin-flow-react-proptypes/README.md

 ## useESModules

-The `useESModules` forces esm with enabled `deadCode` which wraps prop types with condition, but do not remove import/export statement in favor of your favorite bundle.
+The `useESModules` option forces this plugin to output ES6 modules, even if the `deadCode` option is enabled.
+Your bundler will be responsible for removing the dead code.

 ## Suppression
 This plugin isn't perfect.
 You can disable it for an entire file with this directive (including quotes):